Development Team

 Property taxes in Miami are calculated based on the assessed value of the property and the applicable local millage rate, as determined by the relevant taxing authorities.

-For many Miami neighborhoods, including Midtown, Wynwood, and Edgewater, combined millage rates have historically averaged approximately 2% annually; however, tax rates and assessed values may vary.
+For many Miami neighborhoods, including Midtown, Wynwood, and Edgewater, combined millage rates have historically averaged approximately 2% annually, however, tax rates and assessed values may vary.

 Estimating Property Taxes (Illustrative Only)

-• Multiply the estimated property value by the applicable millage rate
+• Multiply the estimated property value by the applicable millage rate,

-• Divide the annual amount by 12 to estimate a monthly figure
+• Divide the annual amount by 12 to estimate a monthly figure.

 Actual property taxes are determined by local authorities and may differ materially from estimates.